Bobble Crochet Baby Blanket (+7 Bonus Sizes)

-If you are looking for a beautiful baby girl crochet blanket or baby boy blanket to make, then this baby blanket design is the one for you.
-If you are an adventurous beginner or experienced crocheter, you will love making this free blanket pattern.
+If you are looking for a beautiful baby girl or baby boy crochet blanket to make, then this baby blanket design might be the one for you.
+This is one of my favorite baby blankets to date that I have designed, so I hope you enjoy it!

 Tip: This blanket can be crocheted in different colors, so it’s easy to customize to match any nursery theme.